Over-Run/overrungl/CONTRIBUTING.md

 ## Discussions

-You can visit our [forum](https://github.com/Over-Run/overrungl/discussions) and create your post, sharing your experience or just ask some questions.
+You can visit our [forum](https://github.com/Over-Run/overrungl/discussions) and create your post, share your experience or just ask some questions.